 His persistent research and creation have won many supports: from LMF Dance Fund (2013 and 2016), from Cloud Gate Art Makers Project (2016), and from NTCH Art Residency Project (2017).
 With his work Nowhere he was awarded a special prize for choreography by Beijing International Ballet and Choreography Competition in 2013.
 His duet piece Tschüss!!
 Bunny, the winner of S-AN Artistic Creation Award, has toured from Taiwan, Malaysia, Hong Kong, US, Spain, France, to Germany.

-His choreography pieces include The End of Journey (2018), Monster (2017), under surface (2016), The Highest Place-All the Same (2015), Tschüss!!
+His choreography pieces include A PIECE OF CAKE (2019), The End of Journey (2018), Monster (2017), under surface (2016), The Highest Place-All the Same (2015), Tschüss!!
 Bunny (2013).

 The End of Journey

 Tangible waste is called “rubbish” whereas intangible waste is called “sacrifice”.
 But when something, or someone, becomes a useless waste, dose it really mean that such subject or person reaches the end of journey? …more…

 Set in a daytime psychedelic mood, Monster is like a journey to retrace the time and an individual’s existence.
 I chase after himself, stand still, pace back and forth, and push onward recklessly.
 I start in a straight line, but then the path spins, twists and deforms …more…